dig025/lucas_processor/README.md

 with R-Type instructions always having an op-code of 00.
 The func field selects which R-type operation is to be performed using the two operation registers on the registers. rt/rs is the register in which the return value of the operation will be stored in.
-However on beq it is used as the amount to branch relative to pc. the operation, and rd
+However on beq it is used as the amount to branch relative to pc.

 ### R-TYPE FUNC OPTIONS